Complexity Classification in Infinite-Domain Constraint Satisfaction: The Sentence Evaluation Perspective

 \subsection{Canonical databases}

 To present a converse of Proposition~\ref{prop:hom-to-logic}, we define the \emph{canonical database $\CD(\phi)$} of a primitive positive $\tau$-formula, which is a relational $\tau$-structure defined as follows.
-We require that $\phi$ is not the formula $\bot$.
+We require that $\phi$ does not contain $\bot$.
 If $\phi$ contains an atomic formula of the form $x=y$, we remove it from $\phi$, and replace all occurrences of $x$ in $\phi$ by $y$.
 Repeating this step if necessary, we may assume that $\phi$ does not contain atomic formulas of the form $x=y$.

 Then the domain of $\CD(\phi)$ is the set of variables (both the free variables and the existentially quantified variables) that occur in $\phi$.
 There is a tuple $(v_1,\dots,v_k)$ in a relation $R$ of $\CD(\phi)$ iff $\phi$ contains the conjunct $R(v_1,\dots,v_k)$.
 The following is similarly straightforward as Proposition~\ref{prop:hom-to-logic}.